 Describes circumstances in which state payroll deduction savings programs with automatic enrollment would not give rise to establishment of employee pension benefit plans under ERISA and gives guidance to states on designing such programs.

-Establishes rules to identify individuals who receive Disability Insurance benefits or Supplemental Security Income and meet other criteria including information about mental health benefits, and to provide that information to the Attorney General, so that it can be considered during gun purchases.
+Rules to identify recipients of Disability Insurance benefits or SSI who meet other criteria including information about mental health benefits, and to provide that information to the Attorney General, so that it can be considered during gun purchases.